bluerock-io/iris/CONTRIBUTING.md

 ## How to test effects on reverse dependencies

-The `iris-bot` script makes it easy tot est the effect of a branch on reverse dependencies.
+The `iris-bot` script makes it easy to test the effect of a branch on reverse dependencies.
 It can start tests ensuring they all still build, and it can do comparative timing runs.

+If you have suitable permissions, you can trigger these builds yourself.
 But first, you need to do some setup: you need to create a GitLab access token and set the `GITLAB_TOKEN` environment variable to it.
 Go to
 <https://gitlab.mpi-sws.org/-/profile/personal_access_tokens>, pick a suitable
 name (such as "iris-bot"), select the "api" scope, and then click "Create personal access token".
-Copy the value it shows and store it in some suitable place, you will not be able to retrieve this value from GitLab in the future!
+Copy the value it shows and store it in some suitable place; you will not be able to retrieve this value from GitLab in the future!
 For example, you could create a `.env` file in your Iris clone containing:
 ```
 export GITLAB_TOKEN=<your token here>
 ```
 Then you can easily get the token back into the environment via `. .env`.

 Once that setup is done, you can now use `iris-bot`.
-Set at least one of `IRIS_REV` or `STDPP_REV` to control which branches of these projects to build against (default to default git branch). `IRIS_REPO` and `STDPP_REPO` can be used to take branches from forks.
-Setting `IRIS` to "user:branch" will use the given branch on that user's fork of Iris, and similar for `STDPP`
+Set at least one of `IRIS_REV` or `STDPP_REV` to control which branches of these projects to build against (they default to the default git branch). `IRIS_REPO` and `STDPP_REPO` can be used to control the repository in which the branch is situated.
+Setting `IRIS` to "user:branch" will use the given branch on that user's fork of Iris, and similar for `STDPP`.

 Supported commands:
 - `./iris-bot build [$filter]`: Builds all reverse dependencies against the